giovanizanetti/MY-VIRTUAL-RECIPE-BOOK/README.md

 ## Goals for this project:

-Practise: React/Redux, CRUD app with firebase, authentication & using an external API, GIT and PR's.
+- Practise: React/Redux, CRUD app with firebase, authentication, fetch API, GIT and PR's.
-Make a working application, showcase some of what I can do and get a job as a junior developer.
+- Make a working application.
+- Showcase some of what I can do and get a job as a junior developer.

   - **[My git usage](#my-git-workflow)**